 Anyway that’s not why you are reading this particular post today, ya’ll want hints, tips and tricks and to hear my feedback on the resort and area.

-Ok so I’m going to write this in the format I wrote our Barbados post as it got great feedback.
-I’m going to use bullet points and then go into more info on restaurants, sightseeing etc.
+Ok so I’ve written this in the format I wrote my Barbados travel guide post as it got great feedback, using bullet points and then going into more detail on restaurants, sightseeing etc.

 Ryanair fly direct from Dublin airport to Zadar 3 days a week on Monday, Wednesday and Friday.